rekab/gdoormon/README.md

 ## TODO

+  - test what happens if arduino is down
+  - password protect subscribe
   - [x] reformat this file using github markdown
   - [ ] use unnamed virtualenv
   - [ ] get more things via xmpp: